starryalley/edgeTX_lua/README.md

 The difference between AWD and RWD is just that RWD doesn't have traction control enabled at all (doesn't need) although I also don't know about ABS.
 But drag braking is useful (for some).

+### Ultima

+Ultima 1/10 buggy dashboard.

+### DA4

+Drift Art 4 dashboard.

+### SCX30

+SCX30 crawler dashboard.

+I use ELRS (for the first time) so I got the nice battery pack voltage telemetry.
+Hence a custom dashboard to view 2 timers along with the pack battery.

 ## Mixes